Mackmiller/Arduino-Midterm/readme.md

 I initially was going to construct a keyboard-like structure onto the arduino, capable of playing 8 notes.
 I eventually deemed this as being too complicated for the user, especially since the goal was recognizing chord qualities, not to play the piano.
 But this is a great idea for a basic keyboard setup.

 2) https://github.com/cjforman/ArduinoPiano
 This was a cool library.
-I really like how the coder

 3) See "Take3" folder for code.
 This was my first real attempt at coding the chords.
 The coder programmed three notes to play in rapid succession of one another to sound like polyphony, which worked- to a certain extent.
 This library was a good back up plan until I found something more suitable.
 I ultimately did not use this library because it is very hard to distinguish the actual chord quality.